lgatto/2021_05_13_MayInstitute/README.md

 #### Setup

-If you would like be able to reproduce the analysis I will demonstrate, please use a recent version of R (>= 4) and install the following packages.
+If you would like to be able to reproduce the analysis I will demonstrate, please use a recent version of R (>= 4) and install the following packages.